sagold/json-editor/packages/react-json-editor/README.md

   title?: string;

   /**
-   * If set to false, will not render a title for this editor.
+   * If set to false, will not render a title for this widget.
    * Defaults to `true`
    */
   showTitle: boolean;

   /**
-   * If set to false, will not render a description for this editor.
+   * If set to false, will not render a description for this widget.
    * Defaults to `true`
    */
   showDescription: boolean;
 };
 ```

-In addition, each editor exposes its own options.
-For more details refer to the [storybook editor section](https://sagold.github.io/json-editor/?path=/story/editor-arrayeditor--default-editor)
+In addition, each widget exposes its own options.
+For more details refer to the [storybook widget section](https://sagold.github.io/json-editor/?path=/story/editor-arrayeditor--default-editor)

-## editors
+## widgets

-> - default editors
+> - default ~~editors~~ widgets
-> - add new editors
+> - add new ~~editors~~ widgets
-> - create custom editors
+> - create custom ~~editors~~ widgets

+**list of widgets that test a schema**
+json-editor works on a list of widgets that are used to render each json sub-schema.
+Thus, to fully support a user form for any json-schema we will need to have a widget for any of those types, be it for a simple string `{ "type": "string" }` or a complex object `{ "type": "object", "properties": { ... } }`.
+You can also have specialized widgets for compound sub schemas, e.g. an array of strings `{ "type": "array", "items": { "type": "string" }}`.
+To make this work, json-editor scans the list until of widgets until one widgets registers for the given schema.

+**return first matching schema**
+With this, very general widgets (string, number, etc) are on the bottom of this list, specialized schemas (image, coordinates, etc) are on top.
+The first widget returning `true` on `widget.use` will be instantiated with the corresponding schema.
+Note that, very specialized schemas can encompass multiple subschemas and generic schemas only describe the object or array but pass actual children back to the list of widgets for rendering.

+**can modify test of a widget**
+json-editor comes with a set of widgets exposed as _defaultWidgets_.
+These can completely build a user form for any possible json-data.
+In addtion, some more specialized widgets are exposed and some complex widgets can be added to this list.
+Just remember that the order is important: first to test `true` will be used to render the user form.

+**can modify list of widgets**
+Assembling the list of widgets on your own, you can select the widgets available, the order they should be taken and also modify the actual test-function test-function for when to use a widget:

 ## validation